JosiahCastillo/JS-Projects/README.md

 ### Project 1: JavaScript Drum Kit

+Application that uses the asdf key as an input for a drum kit

 ### Project 2: CSS + JS Clock

+A simple clock that displays the current time

 ### Project 3: Playing with CSS Variables and JS (Current)